knetikcloud/knetikcloud-java-client/docs/ActivitiesApi.md

 # **createActivityTemplate**
 > TemplateResource createActivityTemplate(activityTemplateResource)

-Create a activity template
+Create an activity template

-Activity Templates define a type of activity and the properties they have. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; TEMPLATE_ADMIN
+Activity Templates define a type of activity and the properties they have.&lt;br /&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; POST

 ### Example
 ```java